kestra-io/docs/content/docs/18.how-to-guides/python.md

 ```yaml file=public/examples/commands_python.yml
 ```

 You'll need to add your Python code using the Editor or [sync it using Git](/docs/developer-guide/git) so Kestra can see it.
+You'll also need to set the `enabled` flag for the `namespaceFiles` property to `true` so Kestra can access the file.

 You can read more about the Commands type in the [Plugin documentation](/plugins/plugin-script-python/tasks/io.kestra.plugin.scripts.python.commands).